Paying tribute to an Otago pioneer

 Image on right: One of the old newspapers dating back to 1869 found in the walls of the stone house.

 It is believed that Luigi Valli was the winemaker responsible for wine produced from the grapes likely to have been grown at Como Villa.
-Luigi is a fourth generation winemaker from Como, Italy.
-His relatives still live in the area today.
-As well as being a trained winemaker, Luigi was also farming and gold mining in the area during the time.
-His gravesite can be found in the Cyde cemetary.
+Luigi was from Como, Italy and his relatives still live in the area today.
+Luigi was also gold mining in the area during the time.
+He is buried nearby at the Clyde Cemetery.

 A special thankyou to all those who have helped us source information about the history of Thomas Oliver and Como Villa Estate including; The late Professor John McRaw, author of The early days on the Dunstan; NZ Society of Geneologists (Otago district) and Central Stories.